About the platform

 As the host moves through the show, every viewer's page follows them automatically.
 They can edit the script live, drop in a break for an ad read, send a banner across the page, or mark a great moment so it ends up in the post-show timestamp file.

-Joins a specific show by invitation from its host.
+Anyone joining the show with the host -- a co-host, a panelist, an interview guest.
 Opens a private link and sees the same page the host sees, minus the host-only controls.

 Before the show goes live, guests can send the host questions, topics, and notes — specific things they'd like asked, themes they want to bring up, or pre-show heads-ups.
 The host sees them collected and can fold any of them into the run order.